Thermoelectric materials: Geometrical Effects

 In their research, Al-Merbati et al. found that the stress levels around the leg corners of thermoelectric devices were high and generally increased closer to the hot side.
 However, switching to a trapezoidal leg geometry reduced thermal stresses.
 Erturun et al. compared various leg geometries and discovered that rectangular prism and cylindrical legs experienced the highest stresses.
 Studies have also shown that using thinner and longer legs can significantly relieve stress.
 Tachibana and Fang estimated the relationship between thermal stress, temperature difference, coefficient of thermal expansion, and module dimensions.
-They found that the thermal stress was proportional to$$(L \cdot \alpha \cdot \frac{\Delta T}{h})^2$$, where L, α, ΔT and h are module thickness, Coefficients of Thermal Expansion(CTE), temperature difference and leg height, respectively.
+They found that the thermal stress was proportional to$\left(L \cdot \alpha \cdot \frac{\Delta T}{h}\right)^2$, where $L$, $\alpha$, $\Delta T$ and $h$ are module thickness, Coefficients of Thermal Expansion(CTE), temperature difference and leg height, respectively.

 Effect of Boundary Conditions

 Clin et al. conducted finite-element analysis to replicate thermal stresses in a thermoelectric module and concluded that the thermal stresses were dependent on the mechanical boundary conditions on the module and on CTE mismatch between various components.
 The corners of the legs exhibited maximum stresses.
 In a separate investigation, Turenne et al. examined the distribution of stress in large freestanding thermoelectric modules and those rigidly fixed between two surfaces for thermal exchange.
 Although boundary conditions significantly altered the stress distribution, the authors deduced that external compressive loading on the TE module resulted in the creation of global compressive stresses.